QCD evolution of the gluon Sivers function in heavy flavor dijet production at the Electron-Ion Collider: Factorization and resummation formula

 where we have placed a bar over these integrals in order to distinguish them from the $\phi_b$-dependent ones and have defined $\Delta y=y_J-y_{\thickbar{J}}$.
+These results are the same as the soft function calculated in \cite{Hornig:2017pud}.
 Therefore, the anomalous dimensions for the averaged case are

 where the one-loop single logarithmic anomalous dimensions is

 By comparing Eqs.~\eqref{eq:soft-rap-ad} and \eqref{eq:soft-rap-ad-avg}, one can see the rapidity anomalous dimension is unchanged.
 Therefore in the $\phi_b$-averaged case, we can once again write the factorized expression in terms of the properly defined TMD PDFs.